Evolution-X-Devices/official_devices/README.md

 1.7 - You mustn't be a placeholder of another maintainer that was removed.
 Pull request's considered of that nature won't be accepted.

-### 2. Maintainers conduct notes:
+### 2. Maintainers code of conduct:

-2.1 - Maintainers should import their trees on https://github.com/evolution-x-Devices
+2.1 - Maintainers MUST import their trees to https://github.com/evolution-x-Devices

 2.2 - Maintainers MUST test every update before uploading/Pushing OTA.